Port Hueneme Pier and Beach

 This is a wild beach- not the kind you feel cozy on.
 Enjoy the loud crashing waves, and the deliciously salty sea air around you.
 Breathe it in!
 It'll heal your soul!

 The pier was built in 1871, the idea of Thomas Bard, who held land from a Mexican land grant.
 He discovered an underwater canyon 30 foot deep caused by a freshwater aquifer's strong current.
 Ships could actually get the fresh water while still at sea!
 Bard decided the area could make a great wharf and had the first wharf from Santa Cruz to San Pedro built here.
-The same company that built that Santa Barbara and Santa Monica wharves built this one.
+The same company that built the Santa Barbara and Santa Monica wharves built this one.
 But the wharf wasn't the commercial success he had hoped for, because the railroad decided to bypass the area and stop in Oxnard instead.
 In 1939, a barge broke loose from its anchor and cut the pier in half!
 A new pier- a support for sewer pipes- was built in 1956, but soon it sat atop sand, not water!
-This was because they Army Corps of Engineers began taking sand from Port Hueneme for the Channel Islands Harbor in Oxnard.
+This was because the Army Corps of Engineers began taking sand from Port Hueneme for the Channel Islands Harbor in Oxnard.
 This made Port Hueneme Beach the very wide beach that it is today (what a shame).
 In 1967 the pier was extended, and followed the line of a previous seawall built to stop erosion, and that is why it is crooked today!
 It has been damaged and repaired many times since then after huge storms and taken on a more silly appearance each time!
 The pier is now used mostly by fishermen, and the beach is a favorite with families going for a stroll.
 Dogs are not allowed, which is kind of nice for a change- sorry, Fido!

 While you're in the Oxnard area, a nice place to go is Oxnard Beach, where kids can play on the sand dunes.
 Channel Islands Harbor has some fun activities on holidays.
-Peninsula Park is a great park by the harbor where kids can watch the boats go by and toddler will like the playground.
+Peninsula Park is a great park by the harbor where kids can watch the boats go by and toddlers will like the playground.

 For some history, head over to Downtown Oxnard and Heritage Square, with its Victorian houses- at Christmastime the houses are decorated beautifully and you can do a tour.